Nicole-Lynn/nicolelynn-python/README.md

 # Introduction to Programming with Python
-This repository contains my solutions to the problem sets assigned in the online course, CS50's Introduction to Programming with Python offered on edX.
+This repository contains my solutions to the problem sets assigned  and the final project in the online course, CS50's Introduction to Programming with Python offered on edX.

 ## Introduction
 Each problem set covers various concepts and topics in Python and comprises a series of programming assignments that provided me with the opportunity to reinforce and showcase my comprehension of the various concepts and techniques.